 No.1 HEADPHONES – unless you are lucky enough to have your own private room then the hospital environment will be noisy.
 There are lots of times when you really want to be able to drown out the surrounding ward noise.
 I like to take with me two pairs of headphones – in ear and over ear.
 Over ear will give you the best isolation from the ward noises but you can’t comfortably lie on one side with them on and your ears tend to get hot!
 The in-ear ones aren’t as good for keeping out external sounds but you have more choice in your sleeping position.
 (If you can afford a good set of noise cancelling headphones then all the better)

 No.2 iPOD OR SIMILAR – I know that most phones have the ability to store and play music tracks but to prevent running the battery down too quickly I prefer to take a separate music player.
+(My trusty iPod nano is still going strong after more than a decade)

 No.3 EYE MASK – like the ones you have for air travel.
 It’s very rare to have all the lights off in a ward and even if they are, the nurses will be frequently checking on the more poorly patients so the over bed spotlights will be going on and off throughout the night.
 That’s where the mask comes into its own.
 (Our local hospital has taken the initiative and started handing these out to patients.)